atman-33/hexo-theme-material/README.md

 - Fix bugs that "/// <" are not displayed correctly in Hanabe-Browser
 - Fix bugs that do not display "<>" correctly in Hanabe-Browser
 - Fix bugs that do not correctly display the "constructor" in the JavaScript code block on the mobile screen of Hanabe-Browser
+- Fixed a bug where commas remained in structured-data.ejs for SEO measures